River Friendly Neighborhoods

 Designed to protect water quality and the Truckee River

-• Preserve local waterways, wetlands and open space
+Preserving local waterways, wetlands, and open spaces

-• Incorporate design strategies that mimic nature to infiltrate stormwater and reduce pollutants
+Incorporating design strategies that mimic nature to infiltrate stormwater and reduce pollutants

 Elements of a River-Friendly Neighborhood